MusaOzcetin/IPE/program_finder_logic.md

 3. gpt_evaluate:

-   - Using the filtered set plus slot field_interest, let GPT select the best-fitting programs based on the program title and “Program overview”/“Acquired skills” text, without an explicit ranking formula.
+   - Using the filtered set plus slot field_interest, let GPT select the best-fitting programs based on the program title and “Program overview”/“Acquired skills” text.

 4. present_table:

    - Present up to three programs (0–3 allowed) using fields: `program.find.present.fields.title` AND `program.find.present.fields.url`.
    - Presentation must be in a table format.
-Summarize the reasoning of the selection of candidates present it paragraphs.
    - Titles and URLs must be copied verbatim from the candidate object; drop any row that fails identity validation (title/url mismatch).

 No-candidate behavior: